 Rateable values are based on the amount of rent a property could have been let for on a set valuation date.

-The current revaluation came into effect on 1 April 2023 and will close on 30 September 2026.
+The revaluation came into effect on 1 April 2023 and will close on 31 March 2026.

 For the 2023 revaluation, the set valuation date was 1 April 2021.
 This was during the pandemic and the rent information the VOA used reflected this.